 When thinking about your intended self portrait, take a moment to think about how you want to be portrayed in your image.
 We all have more than one side to us.
 What kind of emotion do you want to convey?
 You may know how to say what you want to photograph in words, but putting it into visual images and communicating is a different story.
-Remember, that you are creating a visual story with your picture.
+Remember that you’re creating a visual story with your picture.

 When creating a self portrait, think about expressing who you are at that moment.
 What is it that you want to say?
 There are many ways of telling the viewer of your self image something about yourself.
-Many people think that when they are creating a self portrait, that their face has to literally be in the picture.
+Many people think that when they’re creating a self portrait, their face has to be in the picture.
 This is not always the case.
 Think about other ways that you can convey a message about yourself.

 Trying Your Own Self Portrait

 Let’s say, for an example, you think of yourself as a drama queen.
 Theatrically speaking, of course!
 You might want to put some sort of crown on the top of your head.
 Put on some very form fitting clothes, or maybe, a big, fluffy full length ball gown.
-You can sit in a chair, showing a profile view of your self, or stand.
-Near a wall place a bright light or two, such a flood light, direct the light onto the wall.
+You can sit in a chair, showing a profile view of yourself or stand near a wall.
+Place a bright light or two, such as a flood light, direct the light onto the wall.
 Place your camera on a sturdy tripod.
 Set the self timer on your camera and pose yourself in a dramatic fashion so that your shadow shows up on the wall.

 Keep in mind when creating your self portrait photography that your face does not have to be in the picture, or it can be, it’s up to you.
 But, a true image of yourself, should tell the viewer something about you, and show something of your personal self included in the picture frame, even if it is only your hands holding a book.
 What ever you do, have fun with it!

 About the Author